1 General considerations top

 General remarks for sequential approach

-Any anterior approach can be combined with any posterior approach.
-Here a combination of the Stoppa approach and the prone Kocher-Langenbeck approach is illustrated as the easiest and most reliable combination.
+Any anterior approach ( modified Stoppa or ilioinguinal approach) can be combined with any posterior approach.
+Here a combination of the Stoppa approach with the patient in a supine position and, after repositioning to prone, the Kocher-Langenbeck approach is illustrated as the easiest and most reliable combination.

 Sequence of treatment

 In a sequential approach, the Stoppa window will be used to control all of the anterior column and free fragments of the quadrilateral surface.

 The posterior approach will then complete the posterior column reduction and fixation.

 The sequence of reduction of the associated both column fractures traditionally begins with reduction of the iliac wing to the intact ilium.